 As former Founding Director of The Prison Project, for thirteen years, Williams oversaw the conception and development of a program that gives incarcerated people the life-changing tools that the arts can foster.
 She grew the program from one California State Prison to thirteen, as well as programs in two Reentry facilities, girls Juveniles Camps and a Correctional & Probation Officer program.
 Willams has led powerful policy advocacy at a city, county, state and national level, working with members of Congress and U.S. Attorney General Eric Holder during the Obama years to create substantial change, shifting the narrative on the arts and advancing support for arts in corrections across the nation.

-Kate Cohen is Co-Founder/Co-CEO of Straight Up Films, where she produced Transcendence, directed by Oscar Winner, Wally Pfister, starring Johnny Depp, Morgan Freeman and Rebecca Hall; Jane Got a Gun, directed by Gavin O’Connor, starring Natalie Portman, Joel Edgerton and Ewan McGregor; and Shot!
+Kate Cohen Davis is Co-Founder/Co-CEO of Straight Up Films, where she produced Transcendence, directed by Oscar Winner, Wally Pfister, starring Johnny Depp, Morgan Freeman and Rebecca Hall; Jane Got a Gun, directed by Gavin O’Connor, starring Natalie Portman, Joel Edgerton and Ewan McGregor; and Shot!
 The Psycho-Spiritual Mantra of Rock, produced with Vice Media.

 The Empowerment Congress